-David Hilbert has contributed in a significant way to this development, which extends to the present.
+To this development, which extends to the present, David Hilbert has contributed isignificantly.
 What he has accomplished in this field will be described in what follows.

-When Hilbert applied himself to the problems that were to be solved concerning the foundations of mathematical thought, he had at his disposal not only his comprehensive command of the mathematical methods, but he was also above all, as it were, predestined for the task by his human disposition.
-For mathematics had for him the significance $\langle Bedeutung \rangle$ of a world view, and he went about those fundamental problems with the attitude of a conqueror who endeavors to secure for mathematical thought a sphere of influence which is as comprehensive as $||^{94b}$ possible.
+When Hilbert applied himself to the problems that were to be solved concerning the foundations of mathematical thought, he not only had at his disposal his comprehensive command of the mathematical methods, but he was also above all, as it were, predestined for the task by his human disposition.
+For mathematics had for him the significance of a world view, and he approached those fundamental problems with the attitude of a conqueror who endeavors to secure for mathematical thought a sphere of influence which is as comprehensive as $\|^{94b}$ possible.

-The main point, while pursuing this goal, was to avoid the mistake of those extreme rationalist thinkers who thought that complete knowledge of everything real <alles Wirkliche> could be attained by pure thought.
-This could not be a question of, say, incorporating into mathematics all knowledge of the factual [Tatsächliches]; rather it was necessary, for extending the realm of mathematics in the widest possible way, to delineate sharply the boundaries between the mathematical and the nonmathematical; that would actually allow one to claim for mathematics all mathematical components in cognition <all mathematischen Bestandteile im Erkennen>.
+The main point, while pursuing this goal, was to avoid the mistake of those extreme rationalist thinkers who thought that complete knowledge of everything real could be attained by pure thought.
+There could be no question of, say, incorporating into mathematics all knowledge of the factual; rather it was necessary, for extending the realm of mathematics in the widest possible way, to delineate sharply the boundaries between the mathematical and the nonmathematical.
+That would actually allow one to claim for mathematics all mathematical components of knowledge.

-Hilbert actually understood the problem also in this way.
+In fact, Hilbert also understood the problem in this way.
 His first and largest work in the field of methodological questions is the Foundations of Geometry, which appeared in 1899.
 In this work, Hilbert laid out a new system of axioms for geometry that he chose according to the criteria of simplicity and logical completeness, following Euclid's concept-formations as closely as possible.
 He divided the whole system of axioms into five groups of axioms and then investigated more precisely the share the different groups of axioms (as well as single axioms) have in the logical development of geometry.